Why is this called a Confucius Institute?

 What will the early days of the UNC Charlotte Confucius Institute look like?

 The Confucius Institute will initially focus on working with the Charlotte-Mecklenburg Schools and other schools in the region to help students be better equipped to succeed in an increasingly globalized world.
+Any language instruction in those schools will occur under the direct supervision of the local schools, with any instructors serving as teaching assistants to teachers in the schools.

 Long-term goals include potentially connecting UNC Charlotte students with Chinese scholarships for short-term or long-term study abroad programs in China, and offering students from Shanxi University the opportunity to study at UNC Charlotte through selected collaborative agreements.